All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 AirPods inside closed case - On your iOS device, go to Settings > Bluetooth.

-Going to AirPods settings on iPhone - Tap the 🛈 button next to your AirPods.
+Going to AirPods settings on iPhone - Tap the (i) icon beside your AirPods.
 Select Forget This Device and confirm.

 Forgetting AirPods on iPhone - Open the charging case and hold the setup button until the status light flashes amber, then white.

-Resetting AirPods - Place your AirPods near your device and reconnect them.
+Resetting AirPods - Place your AirPods near your device and connect them.

 Reconnecting AirPods to iPhone

-As you wear your AirPods, ear wax and dirt can build up over time, blocking the proximity sensors and leading to connection issues.
+As you wear your AirPods, earwax and dirt can build up over time.
+This can block the proximity sensors and lead to connection issues.

 - 70% isopropyl alcohol